MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview.md

 * <sup>1</sup> [ASP.NET Core autoinstrumentation on App Service](./azure-web-apps-net-core.md) emits standard metrics without dimensions.
 SDK is required for all dimensions.<br>
 * <sup>2</sup> [ASP.NET autoinstrumentation on virtual machines/virtual machine scale sets](./azure-vm-vmss-apps.md) and [on-premises](./application-insights-asp-net-agent.md) emits standard metrics without dimensions.
 The same is true for Azure App Service, but the collection level must be set to recommended.
 The SDK is required for all dimensions.
+-->

+Standard metrics are supported with autoinstrumentation.
+However, custom metrics require user code and therefore manual instrumentation via the Application Insights SDK (Classic API) or the Azure Monitor OpenTelemetry Distro.

+> [!NOTE]
+> [ASP.NET Core autoinstrumentation on App Service](./azure-web-apps-net-core.md) emits standard metrics without dimensions.
+SDK is required for all dimensions.<br>
+>
+> [ASP.NET autoinstrumentation on virtual machines/virtual machine scale sets](./azure-vm-vmss-apps.md) and [on-premises](./application-insights-asp-net-agent.md) emits standard metrics without dimensions.
+The same is true for Azure App Service, but the collection level must be set to recommended.
+The SDK is required for all dimensions.

 ## Preaggregation with Application Insights custom metrics